kyma-project/modulectl/docs/gen-docs/modulectl_create.md

 -o, --output string                   File to write the module template if the module is uploaded to a registry (default "template.yaml").
     --registry string                 Context URL of the repository.
 The repository URL will be automatically added to the repository contexts in the module descriptor.
     --registry-cred-selector string   Label selector to identify an externally created Secret of type "kubernetes.io/dockerconfigjson".
 It allows the image to be accessed in private image registries.
 It can be used when you push your module to a registry with authenticated access.
 For example, "label1=value1,label2=value2".
-    --sec-scanners-config string      Path to the file holding the security scan configuration (default "sec-scanners-config.yaml").
 ```

 ## See also